Information for educational purposes only

 What Punch Hero actually is

-Punch Hero is a one-on-one arcade boxing game GAMEVIL released back when smartphone games were short, sharp, and built around a handful of touch gestures.
-You build a fighter, pick a stance, then trade punches against a roster of progressively harder opponents in Arcade mode.
-The whole appeal is the tempo: dodge low, slip right, charge a hook, watch the slow-motion replay when the knockout lands.
-It is not a depth-first simulator.
-It is a tight loop you can run on a phone in two-minute chunks.
+Punch Hero is a one-on-one arcade boxing game from GAMEVIL, made back when phone games were short and sharp and built around a few touch gestures.
+You create a fighter, pick a stance, then trade punches with a row of opponents who get tougher as you climb Arcade mode.
+The fun is in the rhythm.
+You dodge low, slip right, charge a hook, then watch the slow-motion replay when the knockout lands.
+This is not a deep simulator.
+It is a tight loop you can run in two-minute bursts on a phone.

-The game has been around long enough that GAMEVIL no longer surfaces it on the Play Store, which is why most people land on a sideloaded APK when they go looking.
-That delisting is what keeps the title in a strange pocket of mobile-gaming history: still installed on millions of devices, still actively patched by mod-builders, but no longer reachable through the official store.
-The build we reference below is the version most third-party catalogues converge on as the canonical mod release.
+The game is old enough that GAMEVIL no longer lists it on the Play Store, which is why most people end up on a sideloaded APK when they go hunting for it.
+That delisting leaves the title in an odd spot.
+It still sits on millions of devices, mod-builders still patch it, but you cannot reach it through the official store anymore.
+The build we point to below is the version most third-party catalogues treat as the standard mod release.

 Modes you can actually play

 Three modes carry the loop.
-Arcade is the spine: 25 named opponents, escalating power and speed, each fight scored on damage taken, combos landed, and finishing flair.
-The replays are arcade-style melodrama, not coaching footage.
-Zombie mode swaps the boxing-ring premise for an undead crowd that just keeps coming, with stamina becoming the real limiter rather than skill.
-And the practice ring lets you rehearse a specific combination without spending a heartbeat on the meta.
+Arcade is the backbone.
+It runs 25 named opponents with rising power and speed, and each fight is scored on damage taken, combos landed, and how you finish.
+The replays go for arcade drama, not coaching footage.
+Zombie mode drops the boxing ring for an undead crowd that never stops, so stamina becomes the real wall instead of skill.
+The practice ring lets you drill one combination without touching the meta at all.

 Punch Hero gameplay across three rounds, showing the arcade boxing ring and combo system